payalord/ZMatrix/docs/USER_GUIDE.md

 - Soft darken (Multiply) darkens and colors wallpaper details with smooth transitions.
 It suits light wallpapers; dark areas can hide characters.

-The first three modes retain their original appearance and CFG identifiers.
-Wallpaper shading uses the current character color, including audio changes.
-These modes change colors; Enable glow separately adds a narrow character halo.
 The color/font sample shows text colors and glow on the selected solid color;
-wallpaper mixing is previewed in the running animation.
+wallpaper mixing and audio color changes are visible in the running animation.

 Text background selects Transparent or Opaque for the area behind individual characters.
 It does not set the transparency of the entire desktop animation.